SQream/sqream_docs/guides/access_control.rst

   	GRANT {ALL | EXECUTE | DDL} ON FUNCTION function_name
   	TO role;

-  -- Allows the targe role to grant the source role to additional roles:
+   -- Allows role2 to use permissions granted to role1
   	GRANT <role1> [, ...]
   	TO <role2>
   	[WITH ADMIN OPTION]

+    -- Also allows the role2 to grant role1 to other roles:
+  	GRANT <role1> [, ...]
+  	TO <role2>
+  	WITH ADMIN OPTION

 Examples: